Here East, London, September 2025

 Introduction

-This post looks at automating the deployment of an Android app to Google Play with GitHub Actions.
+This post describes how to automate the deployment of an Android app to Google Play from its code on GitHub using GitHub Actions.
 The app itself is covered in this post here.
 An earlier post on GitHub Actions is here.
-The notes are based on the ongoing work on the app.
-To deploy the app to Google Play involved the following steps:
+The notes are based on ongoing work on the app.
+To deploy the app to Google Play involves the following steps:

 1. Building an Android App Bundle (An .aab file) from the app’s Kotlin scripts on GitHub